TRACK CHAIRS

 juho.hamari@tuni.fi

-This minitrack explores how generative AI (Gen AI) affects higher education at various levels and how it shapes teaching and learning in higher education.
-It intends to promote a discussion of the experience and consequences of using Gen AI in curriculum and course implementation and its impact on institutions, instructors, and students which hopefully will help create a pathway for standard regulation of disruptive technologies such as Gen AI.
-Potential topics in our minitrack may include, but are not limited to:
+Our minitrack includes, but is not limited to, a discussion of the experience and consequences of using Gen AI in curriculum and course implementation and its impact on institutions, instructors, and students.
+Another important aspect concerns formulating new proposals to create a pathway for standard regulation of disruptive technologies such as Gen AI.
+Examples of potential topics are:

 • Case studies on Gen AI policy and practice within and across institutions